lukso-network/tools-eip191-signer/docs/getting-started.md

 0x19 <1 byte version> <version specific data> <data to sign>
 ```

-In the case of an Ethereum Signed Message :
+In the case of an Ethereum Signed Message:

 - 1 byte version = `0x45`
 - version specific data = `thereum Signed Message:\n + len(message)`

-In the case of data intended to validator :
+In the case of data with intended validator:

 - 1 byte version = `0x00`
 - version specific data = validatorAddress